-Unfortunately, along the way they let familiar routines and their life partner/parenting roles overshadowed their on-going need for novel activities and their role as romantic partners.
+Unfortunately, along the way, they let familiar routines and their life partner/parenting roles overshadow their ongoing need for novel activities and their role as romantic partners.
 They just can’t seem to have a night out that doesn’t involve talking about the kids, household tasks, scheduling logistics, and, worse yet, complaints about one another.

-Still, most women and men alike, long to recapture the pre-marriage, mid-courtship “date-night feeling” when their conversation was both comfortable and captivating, their mutual attraction was electric and palatable, and the night was filled with the promise of deepening their intimacy and providing a delightful escape from their daily routines and stressors.
+Still, most women and men alike, long to recapture the pre-marriage, mid-courtship “date-night feeling”.
+They remember when their conversation was comfortable and captivating, their mutual attraction was electric and palatable, and the night was filled with the promise of deepening their intimacy and providing a delightful escape from their daily routines and stressors.

 1. Make “Date Night” affordable.
 Don’t allow date night to add financial stress.
-Decide about how much you can budget for your weekly date nights.
-Your budget will determine (a) the frequency of your dates and (b) the location of your dates.
+Decide how much you can budget for your weekly date nights.
+Your budget will determine the frequency and location of your dates.
 Most budgets don’t allow for a weekly night out at a special occasion restaurant.
-But, most budgets do allow for a weekly Date-Night dinner, late night dessert, or glass of wine at home (after the kids are settled in) and a once-a-month Date Night out at a favorite restaurant for dinner or dessert.
+But, most budgets do allow for a weekly Date-Night dinner, late-night dessert, or glass of wine at home and a once-a-month Date Night out at a favorite restaurant for dinner or dessert.
 Or, if you prefer, a picnic at a picturesque spot.

 2. Decide when you will schedule Date Night.
-For at home Date Nights, examine your weekly routine, find the time when a Date Night activity at home can be added to the routine (this might mean recording one of your favorite TV shows for viewing at another time).
+For at-home Date Nights, examine your weekly routine, and find the time when a Date Night activity at home can be added to the routine.
 Do NOT let other activities get in the way of this intimate time together.
-For monthly Date Nights Out, set a routine night (e.g. the last Saturday of the month) and get it on the calendar.
-Only make adjustments to your Date Night Schedule, for important events that cannot be scheduled on another day.
+For monthly Date Nights out, set a routine night (e.g. the last Saturday of the month) and get it on the calendar.
+Only make adjustments to your Date Night schedule for important events that cannot be scheduled on another day.

 Note: Date Night may also be at lunch rather than dinner, depending on work and family schedules.
 It’s the time for intimate conversation, not the time of day that matters.